Bernard-A/IoTRoam-Tutorial/OTAA.md

 ```
 These are the client-side certificates (used by LoRa Server) to connect to the LoRa Server Join API.

- * Step 3: One needs to copy-paste the content of the following files in the web interface:
+ * Step 3: These are the client-side certificates (used by LoRa App Server) to connect to the LoRa Server API.
+One needs to copy-paste the content of the following files in the web interface:
     * CA certificate content of certs/ca/ca.pem
     * TLS certificate content of certs/loraserver/api/client/loraserver-api-client.pem
     * TLS key content of certs/loraserver/api/client/loraserver-api-client-key.pem